Olimp case: Death of Zhanibek Zhauyrov

 On July 23, 2024, Zhanibek Zhauyrov died in intensive care, without having the chance for his appeal to be considered.
 His death caused a wide public outcry and a new wave of criticism of the investigation and the court system in the Olimp case.

-On August 2, 2024, a press conference was held with the participation of the relatives of Zhauyrov and other convicts of the Olimp case.
+On August 2, 2024, a press conference was held with the participation of Zhauyrov's relatives and other convicts in the Olimp case.
 Human rights activist Anna Solodova of the Coalition of NGOs of Kazakhstan against Torture described the death of Zhanibek Zhauyrov as torture and ill-treatment prohibited by international law.

 Article 17 of the Constitution clearly states that no one shall be subjected to torture or ill-treatment.
 In addition, Kazakhstan has assumed voluntary, I emphasize, voluntary obligations under several international conventions and covenants.
 And they provide for freedom from torture.
 Freedom from torture is an absolute right.
 This situation, unfortunately, is not the first case.
 As you said, this is a system that has not created conditions of detention for people with disabilities to be there.
 I believe on behalf of my organization, we can assist in planning a strategic litigation, because this case can be considered by the UN Committee against Torture and the Human Rights Committee under several articles.
 In addition, in fact, the circumstances that we talked about: Long-term failure to provide timely medical care, lack of access to specialists, understanding the conclusions of doctors, experts who say that a person urgently needs medical care, but at the same time it is not provided – this is torture, ill-treatment.
 A person in isolation cannot consult a specialist at his own discretion, a person does not have access to civilian hospitals.
 And then the question arises - the state should be responsible for this.
 And, unfortunately, in this situation, it is extremely difficult to seek justice, because the person is gone, and he cannot say what he experienced and what he felt.
 And there are already several cases that have been issued by international instances that confirm these circumstances.
 So we are ready to provide assistance and help from the point of view of the legal system.